Celebrating Life Since 1880

 On October 26, 1880, the cemetery granted a 60-foot right-of-way through the cemetery to Jacksonville Fernandina Railroad for $1000, with stipulation that the railroad build a depot on the grounds for the convenience of visitors to the cemetery.
 That same day, a horse and cart were purchased, and a man employed to drive them.

 A major acquisition for Evergreen came in 1911 when the Association purchased the 22 acres of Woodlawn Cemetery, which adjoined Evergreen on the west, from Arthur G. Cummer for $20,500.
-Other land transactions occurred in 1920 when Evergreen conveyed to the City of Jacksonville land lying between Long Branch and Rock Road (now Winona Drive) for park purposes and sold a small parcel of land for the development of a Jewish Cemetery.
+In 1920 Evergreen conveyed to the City of Jacksonville land lying between Long Branch and Rock Road (now Winona Drive) for park purposes and sold a small parcel of land for the development of a Jewish Cemetery.

 Beginning in 1949, Jacksonville’s annual Memorial Day Services were moved from Hemming Park to Evergreen which seemed a more appropriate location to honor those who fought and died for their country.
 The impressive services, conducted by the Veterans Patriotic Observance committee of Jacksonville, include a carillon concert, presentation of colors of each organization, laying of wreaths around the Memorial Flagpole, music by local high school bands and a concluding Marine taps ceremony.